Last Updated on

-Punakha Dzong in western Bhutan it’s often considered the most beautiful Dzong in the country, it is also the most important Dzong in Bhutanese history.
+Punakha Dzong in western Bhutan it’s often considered the most beautiful Dzong in the country.
+It is also the most essential Dzong in Bhutanese history.

 Most of Bhutan’s national treasures are kept inside this Dzong, and it was here that the King of Bhutan His Majesty King Jigme Khesar Namgyel Wangchuck and his beautiful wife, the Queen of Bhutan Jetsun Pema got married in October 2011.